Weco Logo

 Now run Weco to optimize your code:

-weco run --source optimize.py \
+weco run --source module.py \

---eval-command "python evaluate.py --solution-path optimize.py" \
+--eval-command "python evaluate.py --path module.py" \

 --metric speedup \